gamemanual0/gm0/source/docs/useful-resources.rst

 General Resources
 -----------------

-`FTC Discord <https://discord.com/invite/first-tech-challenge>`_:highlight:`*` --- The **unofficial** FTC\ |reg| Discord server is a discussion-based community server.
+`FTC Discord <https://discord.com/invite/ftc>`_:highlight:`*` --- The **unofficial** FTC\ |reg| Discord server is a discussion-based community server.
 It is the most active FTC community, which means it generally has the most up-to-date information, and is the easiest way to get quick answers to questions.
 It also has a channel with direct access to vendors.

 .. attention:: The FTC Discord's primary demographic is FTC age participants, which strongly affects the average quality of its discourse, which is often off-topic and occasionally problematic.
-We recommend mostly sticking to the help channels.
+We recommend mostly sticking to the topic-specifc channels and help forums.

-`FTC Docs <https://ftc-docs.firstinspires.org>`_:highlight:`*` --- Official *FIRST*\ |reg| FTC documentation, including programming resources, team management resources and more.
+`FIRST Tech Challenge documentation <https://ftc-docs.firstinspires.org>`_:highlight:`*` --- The official *FIRST*\ |reg| Tech Challenge documentation, including programming resources, team management resources, and more.

-`FTC Q&A <https://ftc-qa.firstinspires.org>`_:highlight:`*` --- The FTC game Q&A, where clarifying questions about game rules from teams are asked and answered.
+`FIRST Tech Challenge Question and Answer System <https://ftc-qa.firstinspires.org>`_:highlight:`*` --- The official *FIRST* Tech Challenge Question and Answer System, where clarifying questions about game rules from teams are asked and answered.

-`Game and Season Materials <https://www.firstinspires.org/resource-library/ftc/game-and-season-info>`_:highlight:`*` --- Where to find the information for the current season, including the Game Manuals.
+`Game and Season Materials <https://www.firstinspires.org/resource-library/ftc/game-and-season-info>`_:highlight:`*` --- Where to find the information for the current season, including the Competition Manual and Team Updates.

-`FTC Blog <https://firsttechchallenge.blogspot.com/>`_ --- The official FTC blog; important updates are typically posted here.
+`FIRST Community Blog <https://community.firstinspires.org/>`_ --- The official *FIRST* blog; important updates are typically posted here.

-`FTC Tutorials <http://ftctutorials.com>`_ --- (Unofficial) FTC Tutorials, covering the robot, competitions, and team management.

 `FIRST Resource Library <https://www.firstinspires.org/resource-library?field_content_type_value%5B%5D=first_tech_challenge>`_  --- The *FIRST* resource library (filtered for FTC resources).
 These includes robot/field inspection checklists, robot building and programming resources, team management resources, the FTC mentor manual, and more.

 `Engineering Portfolio Library <https://portfolios.hivemindrobotics.net>`_ --- A library of past award-winning Engineering Portfolios.
 Created by Polar from FTC 23396 and managed by the community.

-`REV Robotics FTC Documentation <https://docs.revrobotics.com/docs/rev-duo>`_ --- Covers REV's hardware and software.
-The control system documentation includes an introductory FTC programming tutorial.
+`REV Robotics FTC Documentation <https://docs.revrobotics.com/docs/rev-duo>`_ --- Covers REV's hardware and software. `The control system documentation <https://docs.revrobotics.com/duo-control>`_ includes an introductory FTC programming tutorial.

 `Spectrum's Recommended Reading <https://spectrum3847.org/recommendedreading>`_ --- A list of resources collated by FRC\ |reg| 3847, Spectrum.
 While these resources are aimed at FRC, many are directly relevant to FTC.